punica/punica/doc/PUNICA_API.md

 **Get single registered device entry**
   ----
-  Returns the device entry of a single registered device.
+  Returns the device entry of a single registered device (a JSON object).

 * **URL**